 Dislocations of John

-Literary unity of the Fourth Gospel has been challenged upon the ground that a careful reading of the text reveals numerous seams and sutures.
-The force of this argument has been greatly reduced by the general recognition that several considerable displacements have taken place in the text.
+The literary unity of the Fourth Gospel has been challenged on the ground that a careful reading of the text reveals numerous seams and sutures.
+The force of this argument has been greatly reduced by the general recognition that numerous considerable displacements have taken place in the text.
 When the gospel is read through, in spite of the general impression of unity, certain indications of disunity and dislocation are found.
 Theories of textual displacement as well as commonly identified redactions are also summarized in the article Dislocations of John.

 Authorship of John